Nickisha Pryce

 Nickisha Pryce (born 7 March 2001) is a Jamaican track and field athlete.
-In 2023, she became the Jamaican national champion over 400m.
+In 2023, she became the Jamaican national champion over 400 m.

 Early life

-Pryce attended Vere Technical High School in Hayes, Jamaica, before attending Iowa Western Community College and then the University of Arkansas.
+She was born in St. Mary, Jamaica.
+Pryce attended Vere Technical High School in Hayes, Clarendon, Jamaica, before attending Iowa Western Community College and then the University of Arkansas.

 Career

+In 2018, Pryce ran 53.50 seconds in the 400 metres and 24.62 in the 200 metres.
+At Vere Technical High School, she set a new personal best of 53.35 seconds in finishing runner-up in the 400 metres at the 2019 ISSA Boys and Girls Championships.
 In 2021, Pryce was voted the ICCAC Women's Outdoor Track Athlete of the Year, having previously also won the award for the indoor season.

+2023

-Competing at the 2023 NCAA Division I Outdoor Track and Field Championships in Austin, Texas, Pryce finished third in the 400m, behind Rhasidat Adeleke and Britton Wilson, running the event in a personal best time of 50.23 seconds.
+Competing at the 2023 NCAA Division I Outdoor Track and Field Championships in Austin, Texas, Pryce finished third in the 400 m, behind Rhasidat Adeleke and Britton Wilson, running the event in a personal best time of 50.23 seconds.

-Pryce won the Jamaican national 400m title in July 2023, lowering her personal best time to 50.21 seconds, ahead of Janieve Russell in second, and Candice McLeod in third.
+Pryce won the Jamaican national 400 m title in July 2023, lowering her personal best time to 50.21 seconds, ahead of Janieve Russell in second, and Candice McLeod in third.
 Pryce went into the event with the fastest time in the year of those in the field, and had also qualified as the fastest in the heats.

+2024

 She ran a new personal best time of 49.32 seconds for the 400 metres to win the SEC Championships in Gainesville, Florida on 11 May 2024.
-She lowered her personal best time to 48.89 seconds to win the 400 metres at the NCAA National Track and Field Outdoor Championships in Eugene, Oregon on 8 June 2024, setting a new collegiate record and national record.
-On 20 July 2024, she improved her 400m national record to 48.57 at the London Diamond League, a time which moved her up to 7th on the all-time top list.
+She lowered her personal best time to 48.89 seconds to win the 400 metres at the NCAA National Track and Field D1 Outdoor Championships in Eugene, Oregon on 8 June 2024, setting a new collegiate record and national record.
+In addition, she won the women's 4 × 400 m relay in a new NCAA record of 3.17:96.

+On 20 July 2024, she improved her 400 m national record to 48.57 at the London Diamond League, a time which moved her up to 7th on the all-time top list.

 She competed at the 2024 Summer Olympics over 400 metres in August 2024, reaching the semi-final.
+In December 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.